 "We can't all be heroes; someone has to sit on the curb and clap as they go by."Roy Rogers

-Each Veterans Day, organizations and government honor veterans with appreciation events.
-In some areas, there may be a parade, a flag service, pancake breakfast, or other types of community events.
+Each Veterans Day, organizations and the government honor veterans with appreciation events.
+In some areas, there may be a parade, a flag service, a pancake breakfast, or other types of community events.
 Not only do these events express appreciation for veteran service, but they can also be a fun way to connect with your community.

 2. Make a donation